CenturyLinkCloud/PublicKB/Marketplace/Getting Started Guides/getting-started-vormetric-data-security-manager.md

 ### Postrequisite(s)

 None.
 However, Vormetric Encryption Agents can be installed using this [CenturyLink Marketplace Tile](https://www.ctl.io/marketplace/partner/VRSJ/product/Vormetric%20Encryption%20Agent/).
+The Vormetric Encryption Agent connects to the Vormetric Data Security Manager (DSM) Server, which is licensed to support up to a specified number of Encryption agents (Windows and Linux).
+E.g. The "Vormetric DSM Bundle - 15 agents" will support up to 15 Vormetric Encryption Agents.

 ### Pricing